 The relaxation stage was surprisingly my favorite as I was truly at ease.
 The snores I let out in the solarium can attest to this – not a welcomed thing in a place where talking is strictly prohibited.

 After relaxing it is time to repeat the whole process – 3 to 4 times as recommended by the Spa.
 I highly recommend following these steps as it really works.
 I felt great when we left and the traces of the previous night’s damage was long gone.
-Skier or not the Scandinave Spa in Whistler is a must do if you are lucky enough to find yourself in the area.
+Skier or not the Scandinave Spa in Whistler is a must do.

 Although I was invited as a guest to the Scandinave Spa Whistler